 The most likely cause of a PyXspec build failure is that the HEASOFT configuration script can't find a python executable and/or its accompanying library and header files.
 You should first check that the command "which python" can find an executable on your path.
 The configuration script first looks for python, which is normally a symbolic link to the version-specific executable.
 If it doesn't find that, it looks for python2.7 down to python2.3 in descending order.

 Once it's found an executable, it looks for Python.h and libpython[m.n].so (or .dylib) in the directories ../include/python[m.n] and ../lib respectively, relative to the executable location.
 The configuration fails if either file is missing.

-If you are running on Mac OS X Snow Leopard and get a Python "ImportError" message containing such statements as no suitable image found and mach-o, but wrong architecture, you need to ensure that you are running the 32-bit version of Python.
-See Case 1 and Case 2 in the previous section for how to do this.
+If you are running on Mac OS X and get a Python "ImportError" message containing such statements as no suitable image found and mach-o, but wrong architecture, it's likely you are running 32-bit mode Python while your default HEASoft build is now 64-bit.
+Make sure you are NOT still using the settings in Case 1 and 2 above for running 32-bit Python.